dexie/dexie-website/docs/Promise/Promise.md

 Modified by David Fahlander to be indexedDB compliant (See discussion: <https://github.com/promises-aplus/promises-spec/issues/45>).

 This implementation executes a virtual Micro Task engine when possible, that replaces the need for calling setImmediate (), setTimeout(), etc..
-This is a must when dealing with indexedDB transactions since native promises don't cope with indexedDB transactions in neither Firefox, Edge or Safari (as of September 2016).
+This is needed only when dealing with indexedDB transactions in older browsers where native promises don't cope with indexedDB transactions [See issue #317](github.com/dfahlander/Dexie.js/issues/317).
 It does this without sacrificing A+ compliance since the microtick engine can be considered part of the host system and is invisible and undetectable from the user.
-Libraries providing promises must explicitly opt in for the virtual microtick engine.
-Consumers need not to know about it.

 This topic was also discussed in the following thread: <https://github.com/promises-aplus/promises-spec/issues/45>.